enedellec/psi/README.md

 cd ~/libPSI/out/build/linux/frontend
 ./frontend.exe -rr17a -r 1 -ip 0.0.0.0:1212 -in ~/psi/data/data-100-all.csv -out output.csv
 ```
-- In the second one, you must enter the following commands for launching the sender (where `1.2.3.4` if the IP address of the receiver in the example below):
+- In the second one, you must enter the following commands for launching the sender (where `1.2.3.4` is the IP address of the receiver in the example below):
 ```
 cd ~/libPSI/out/build/linux/frontend
 ./frontend.exe -rr17a -r 0 -ip 1.2.3.4:1212 -in data-100-even-only.csv